jayvsdh/study/DDPM.md

 This file is mean to explain the DDPM
+# The main idea: